 2.«#» “Storage”(XX/XX/XX Version) means the ability of the Tier 1 System Resources to alter energy production among hours, days, and months by impounding water or releasing impounded water.
 [SL]

+2.«#» “Storage Capacity”(XX/XX/XX Version) shall have the meaning as defined in section 6 of Exhibit J. [LF, SL, BL]

 2.«#» “Storage Content”(XX/XX/XX Version) means the amount of water stored in a project’s reservoir, expressed in thousands of second-foot-days (ksfd).
 The Storage Content is typically calculated based on a conversion of such reservoir’s measured forebay elevation, expressed in feet, to ksfd through the use of an established elevation-to-content conversion table.
 [SL]

 2.«#» “Storage Offset Adjustment” or “SOA”(XX/XX/XX Version) shall have the meaning as defined in section 2 of Exhibit M. [SL]